 It also says that advance care planning may decrease depressive symptoms of people with dementia and is particularly relevant for anyone approaching end-of-life.

 Rapporteur Alston warns of 'climate apartheid'

-The world is increasingly at risk of "climate apartheid", according to the Australian Philip Alston (photo), UN special rapporteur on extreme poverty and human rights,
+The world is increasingly at risk of "climate apartheid", says the Australian Philip Alston (photo), UN special rapporteur on extreme poverty and human rights, climate crisis while the rest of the world suffers.